sanskrit/raw_etexts_english/blogs/manasataramgini/2017-07-11_the-square-root-spiral-and-the-gamma-function-entwined-analogies.md

 +++
-title = "The square root spiral and the Gamma function: entwinedxa0analogies"
+title = "The square root spiral and the Gamma function: entwined analogies"

 +++
 The topic discussed here is something on which considerable serious